 - Log in to your domain host and navigate to the DNS records for your site.

-- In order to ensure that your changes are propagated as quickly as possible, edit the TTL (Time To Live) for your domain so it is as low as it will go.
+- To ensure that your changes are propagated as quickly as possible, edit the TTL (Time To Live) for your domain so it is as low as it will go.

 - Create a new CName record to point your custom helpdesk subdomain (e.g.,